lilyildiz/ros_templates/README.md

 The basic template can be seen below.
 You can edit the template to your requirements and choose `XML Options` in the root menu to load your settings.

-Another way to customize your package is the `Edit Package` section in the root menu. (not reccomended)
+Another way to customize your package is the `Edit Package` section in the root menu. (not recommended)

 ```
 <?xml version="1.0"?>